BJCaasenbrood/SorotokiCode/index.md

 * [**Dynamical Modeling**](./bin/Model.md).

 # Citation

+# Bibliography
-If you are using Sorotoki in your academic work, please consider to cite the toolkit:
+If you are planning on using Sorotoki in your academic work, please consider to cite the toolkit:
 ```
 @misc{Caasenbrood2018,
   author = {Caasenbrood, Brandon},